Dual Diagnosis Treatment in South Florida

 Addiction can sometimes manifest by itself, but it often shows up with other mental health conditions.
 When addiction and a mental health disorder coexist, it is called a dual diagnosis.
 Each condition affects the other, and thus dual diagnosis treatment can be challenging.
-The Recovery Village Palm Beach can help you initiate dual diagnosis treatment and help you locate dual diagnosis treatment centers in Florida and other locations around the country.
+The Recovery Village Palm Beach at Baptist Health can help you initiate dual diagnosis treatment and help you locate dual diagnosis treatment centers in Florida and other locations around the country.

 What Is Dual Diagnosis?

 You may have heard the combined presentation of substance use disorders and mental health symptoms referred to as co-occurring disorders with a dual diagnosis being a synonym for the phrase, but what is dual diagnosis, and why is it important to know if you have a co-occurring disorder?

 Dual diagnosis refers to the state of having been — or potentially being — diagnosed with a drug or alcohol addiction and a mental health disorder simultaneously.
 If this description fits you, you are not alone.
 The Substance Abuse and Mental Health Administration estimates that over 8% of the population in the United States have a co-occurring substance use disorder and mental health condition.

 It is of critical importance to identify a dual diagnosis when it exists because such a condition can negatively affect treatment if it is not addressed in a dedicated dual diagnosis rehab.
 Due to increasing public awareness of the impact of dual diagnosis on recovery, higher numbers of dual diagnosis programs exist now than ever before, and people are getting treatment for both conditions.

 Though not a comprehensive list of all mental health conditions, certain types of disorders are frequently encountered in dual diagnosis.